karthigakannan2006-ai/Intelligent-Ventilation-System/README.md

-# IoT-Based Smart Ventilation System
+# Intelligent Ventilation System Using Arduino

 ## About the Project

-The IoT-Based Smart Ventilation System is designed to automatically control fan speed based on temperature and the number of people inside the room.
+The Intelligent Ventilation System is designed to automatically control fan speed based on temperature and the number of people inside the room.